quarkiverse/quarkus-azure-services/integration-tests/azure-cosmos/README.md

 ### Use development iteration version

-By default, the sample depends on the development iteration version, which is `999-SNAPSHOT`.
-To install the development iteration version, you need to build it locally.
+By default, the sample is kept in sync with the development iteration version, which is `999-SNAPSHOT`.
+To install the development iteration version, build it locally.

 ```
 mvn clean install -DskipTests --file ../../pom.xml